 Professional social work is a world-wide occupation and discipline concerned with helping individuals, families, groups, organizations, communities and societies, to deal with social problems, and to develop more satisfying and equitable social conditions generally.
 The Bachelor of Social Work degree course is a preparation for the professional practice of social work.
-In this first professional qualification, the student learns a generic or unitary approach to social work practice, but in the final year, the student has the opportunity to choose major and minor concentrations from amongst the social work methods of social casework, social group work, community work, and social welfare administration.
-An integral aspect of the course is organized learning in the field under the guidance of a field instructor, usually in a social agency.
+In this first professional qualification, the student gains understanding of the main dimensions of contemporary and future social work practice at the various levels and in the various fields of social work intervention.
+Features of the course are a problem-solving approach in the first year, and a range of electives on selected aspects of social work in the final year.
+An integral aspect of the program is organized learning in the field under the guidance of a field instructor, usually in a social agency.
 Formal study may be continued by way of the Master of Social Work degree course (8930).